bensadeh/tailspin/README.md

 ## Overview

 `tailspin` works by reading through a log file line by line, running a series of regexes against each line.
-The regexes recognize useful patterns, like dates, numbers, severity keywords and more.
+The regexes recognize patterns like dates, numbers, severity keywords and more.

-Since `tailspin` does not make any assumptions on the format or position of the items it wants to highlight, it requires no configuration or setup and will work reliably across different log formats.
+`tailspin` does not make any assumptions on the format or position of the items it wants to highlight.
+For this reason, it requires no configuration or setup and will work predictably regardless of the format the log file is in.

 ## Installing